audreycs/ImpScore/README.md

 **Feel free to modify or extend the data in `all_data.csv` file and train your own metric.**

 ### Download metric model
-A trained ImpScore metric is available for download on HuggingFace [[still in building](https://huggingface.co/audreyeleven/ImpScore)].
+A trained ImpScore metric is available for download on HuggingFace [[link](https://huggingface.co/audreyeleven/ImpScore)].

 Instructions on how to use **ImpScore** is introduced there.